Managing Slow Receivers

 These messages only appear in your logs if logging is enabled and the log level is set to a level that includes warning (which it does by default).
 See Logging.

 If your consumer is unable to receive even high priority messages, only the producer’s warnings will appear in the logs.
 If you see only producer warnings, you can restart the consumer process.
-Otherwise, the Geode failure detection code will eventually cause the member to leave the distributed system on its own.
+Otherwise, the Geode failure detection code will eventually cause the member to leave the cluster on its own.

 These are the main use cases for the slow receiver specifications: